-Appeal to Common Practice – Appeal to Common Practice is where something is said to be true or good because the majority of people do it.
-Just because the majority of people do something doesn’t mean it’s true or good.
-Example: “Most people eat meat, so there must not be anything wrong with it.”
+Appeal to Common Practice – Appeal to Common Practice is where something is said to be true or moral because the majority of people do it.
+Just because the majority of people do something doesn’t mean it’s true or moral.
+Example: “Most people cheat while taking tests, so there must not be anything wrong with cheating.”

 Confusing Cause and Effect – Confusing Cause and Effect is where we falsely believe a particular factor is the cause of a certain condition.
 Just because a certain condition exists doesn’t mean the factor was the cause.
 Example: “My child’s school is a gun-free zone, and there haven’t been any shootings there, so gun-free zones must be effective.”

 Hasty Generalization – Hasty Generalization is where we believe something is true based on a small and insufficient sample size.
 Just because a small sample shows something to be true doesn’t mean it’s true.
 Example: “I got the flu vaccine and I didn’t get the flu, so the vaccine must work.”

 Red Herring – Red Herring is where someone changes the subject of an argument to lead people away from it.
 Just because someone changes the subject of an argument doesn’t mean the original argument is false or invalid.
 Example: “As president, I know I said we needed to cut taxes, but we’ve got the issue of racial harmony to handle.”